jorshali/personal-blog/_posts/learn-next-js-while-creating-a-personal-blog-in-aws.md

 You don't want my face and name on your blog.
 Let's fix that.

 # Push your project to your Git repository

+# Now let's deploy to AWS Amplify

+# Setting up a domain